galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 <!-- This is a comment. -->

 This practical aims to familiarize you with the Galaxy user interface.
 It will teach you how to perform basic tasks such as importing data, running tools, working with histories, creating workflows, and sharing your work.
+Not everyone has the same background and that's ok!

 **Please follow our
 [tutorial to learn how to fill the Markdown]({{ site.baseurl }}/topics/contributing/tutorials/create-new-tutorial-content/tutorial.html)**